 - Share a key benefit – “A laptop bag that will last from student to workingwoman”

-DESCRIPTION SECTION 2 – PAIN, PLEASURE OR BOTH
+SECTION 2 – Pain/Pleasure

-Below are several fill in the blank descriptions for you to try out.
+Below are several fill-in-the-blank descriptions for you to try out.
 Or create your own based on your pain/pleasure/solution/features/benefits/etc.

 I started creating _________________ (your product) when I was ________________ (describe you as your ideal customer, before you created a solution) and ______________________ (pain).
 I was ____________________(specific feeling, e.g. tired/frustrated/fed up) with ______________________ (current options available).
 I wanted _____________________ (pleasure/dream scenario).